We’re determined to take rapid action against racism on our campuses and to ensure we’re supporting our staff and students.

 "We must reshape the system so it genuinely values and supports difference."

-University of Essex alumni and students came together to share their experiences of being Black at Essex in the past and present, and to share ideas around how universities like Essex can and should move forward, for Black History Month 2020.
+As part of Black History 2020, University of Essex alumni and students came together to share their experiences of being Black at Essex in the past and present, and to share ideas around how universities like Essex can and should move forward.
 You can watch the online event on the University's Vimeo channel.

 "At Essex, we are a community.
 A diverse, global and inclusive community; a community that supports and encourages and respects every one of its members..."